-I know so many illustrators who practise their craft on their own face.
+I know so many illustrators who practice their craft on their own face.
 Whilst I've tried in the past to vector myself, I can't stand to stare at my own face for a couple of hours.
 I started with my own face, vectoring it from a selfie I took at an "extreme" angle (think MySpace emo) but then pulling a face.
 The whole point was to not look like myself, so that then I would be able to focus on the craft rather than the person.
 This is where the awkward selfie project came to life.

 For the past couple of months, I've been vectoring my friends in similar poses.
 The style I've used is pretty similar to one of my popular tutorials, how to create a dramatic portrait with chunky line art.
 I thought I'd show you how to use this style with some added processes and help answer some common questions I get for line art projects, such as conveying texture and facial hair.

-Pick Your Worst Selfie
+How to Pick Your Worst Selfie

 Thank you to Andrew Blackman for stepping up and volunteering his face for this tutorial.
 If you'd like to follow along with this tutorial, you can download his photo from this page as the attachment.
 If not, you can use your own photo.